Powering into the future

 Did you know?

-Every minute, an A330 takes off somewhere in the world
+- An A330 aircraft takes off or lands somewhere in the world every 20 seconds

 - Over 1.6 billion passengers have flown on an A330, representing a daily average of 500,000-plus people

 - The global A330 fleet has accumulated over 32 million flight hours on more than 7 million flights